 Have you ever heard about Alyssa Carson?
 Yes…No…Maybe?
-Well, whatever was your answers in this article I’m going to tell you her fantastic story.
-Alyssa is a normal 16 years old girl living in Louisiana who hangs out with her friends, goes to the movies, plays soccer, does ballet and Girl Scout.
+Well, whatever were your answers in this article I’m going to tell you her fantastic story.
+Alyssa is a normal 16 years old girl living in Louisiana, she hangs out with her friends, go to the movies, play soccer, does ballet and Girl Scout.
 As her father said she works hard every day to accomplish her big and ambitious dream: to be an astronaut and to be the first human going to Mars.

 Alyssa Carson, also known as Blueberry (her call sign) was born in 10th of March 2001 in Hammond, a city situated in Louisiana, United States.

 How did her passion start?
 One day, when she was three years old, she asked her father, Bert Carson, a question about space and he answered explaining stuffs about the sun, the stars and how human succeeded to the moon and how they are working to go beyond it.
 He thought that that discussion ended there, but it wasn’t.
 Later she told him that she wanted to be an astronaut and be one of the humans who will go to Mars.
 Her father didn’t take that seriously, but one day, when she was 5, he walked into the room and he saw her studying Mars and how humans including her can land on it.
 From that moment Bert started thinking how he could support his daughter with her big dream.
 At seven years old she began attending the Space Camp in Huntsville, Alabama where she started blowing people away knowing a lot about space: for this reason she won the highest honor given at Space Camp called the “Right Stuff”.